stellarchain/soroban-auditor/README.md

 # Soroban Auditor

 **soroban-auditor** is a decompiler for WebAssembly Smart Contracts binaries deployed on the Stellar ledger.
-It can decompile WASM binaries from the MVP version 1; however, it's still under development, and some features, such as proper type recovery, are still missing, resulting in some binaries producing pretty unreadable output.
+It can decompile WASM binaries from the MVP version 1; however, it's still under development, and some features, such as proper type recovery, are still missing.

-## Requirements
-Running **soroban-auditor** requires libz3 (version 4.8.6 or 4.8.7 should work).

 ## Building from source
 Building or installing **soroban-auditor** from source requires a working Rust Installation (probably at least version 1.37.0).